Best Induction Hobs With Integrated Extractor – Top Picks For 2023

 In this post, I’ve collected some of my favourite induction hobs with integrated extractors that will be sure to give your kitchen the wow factor.
 These are hobs that I’ve personally tested and/or been trained on as well as hobs that have received great feedback from my clients.

 In a hurry?
 Check out my top picks below:

-There are lots of reasons why you might want an induction hob with integrated extractor.
+There are lots of reasons why you might want an induction hob with an integrated extractor.
 They offer a more simplified set-up, as you don’t have to have a cooker hood.
 This also means a sleeker, and in some cases more stylish, kitchen design.
 However, there are some challenges and drawbacks to these hobs, too.

 Here are a few pros and cons to help inform your choice of hob (cooktop).